insert-username/shart/README.md

 this lib to make my life a bit easier creating laser cutter art projects.

+# Limitations
+Since this lib is just a glorified wrapper class, it has the same limitations shapely does.
+Namely it does not support "true" curves (everything is a polygon).
+I get around this by estimating the number of segments required for e.g. a circle based on its size, but it's important to be aware that if you create a tiny circle and scale it up 100 times it won't be infinitely detailed.
+Same goes for any other curve objects.

 # Install

 Clone repo and run